This week is Passover and you may have seen Matzoh Crunch in your grocery store or bakery.

 - Consider butter only – not margarine.
 My kids noticed a difference and they didn’t like it

 - Experiment with different toppings.
-Here I used ground pistachios, coconut flakes, and butterscotch chips
+Here I used ground pistachios, coconut flakes, and butterscotch chips, but I love colored sprinkles that go with the holidays

 - Give these as gifts – they are easy and yummy!